Predictia/AQUA/docs/sphinx/source/fixer.rst

 ---------------------

 The need of comparing different datasets or observations is very common when evaluating climate models.
-However, datasets may have different conventions, units, and even different names for the same variable.
+However, datasets may have different conventions, units, and even different names for the same variable or coordinates.
 AQUA provides a fixer tool to standardize the data and make them comparable.

-The general idea is to convert data from different models to a uniform file format with the same variable names and units.
+The general idea is to convert data from different models to a uniform format with the same variable names and units.
-The default convention for metadata (for example variable names and units) is **GRIB**.
+The default convention for metadata (e.g. variable names and units) is **WMO GRIB2**.

-The fixing is done by default when we initialize the ``Reader`` class, using the instructions in the ``aqua/core/config/fixes`` folder.
+The fixing is done by default when we initialize the ``Reader`` class (it can be disabled with ``fix=False``).
+The fix use a common convention to make general changes, and can be extended using the instructions in the ``aqua/core/config/fixes`` folder.
 The ``aqua/core/config/fixes`` folder contains fixes in YAML files.
 A new fix can be added to the folder and the filename can be freely chosen.
 By default, fixes files with the name of the model or the name of the DestinE project are provided.